Harry Everett Smith: Occult interests

 Smith said he had become acquainted with the Lummi Indians through his mother's teaching work and claimed to have participated in shamanic initiation at a young age.
 He recorded Lummi songs and rituals using homemade equipment and notation of his own devising, and had an important collection of Native American religious objects.

-The Tarot was another of Smith's interests.
-A set of "irregularly-shaped Tarot cards" he designed was apparently used for the degree certificates for a branch of the Ordo Templi Orientis founded by occult "magus" Aleister Crowley.
-In the late 1940s in California Smith is said to have worked with Charles Stansfeld Jones, the one-time acolyte of Ipissimus Crowley,.
+Tarot was another of Smith's interests.
+A set of "irregularly-shaped Tarot cards" he designed was apparently used for the degree certificates for a branch of Ordo Templi Orientis founded by occultist Aleister Crowley.
+In the late 1940s in California Smith is said to have worked with Charles Stansfeld Jones, the one-time acolyte of Crowley.
 Smith would later study under Jones's "trusted student", Albert Handel in New York.

 Smith frequented the Samuel Weiser Antiquarian Bookstore, a used book store on New York's "Book Row" that specialized in works on comparative religion, hermeticism, and the occult.
 The store's publishing house, Weiser Books, used Smith's designs for its paperback edition of Aleister Crowley's Holy Books of Thelema.

 Sanders recounts that Smith was the key advisor for Allen Ginsberg and The Fugs's effort to levitate The Pentagon.
 "In the fall of 1967", Sanders wrote: